Kajtek47/gdansk-data-engine/README.md

 ![Traffic Map Preview](DRAG_AND_DROP_MAP_IMAGE_HERE.png)

 ## 🎯 Project Overview
-This project implements an automated **ETL (Extract, Transform, Load)** system that ingests GPS data from public buses every 30 seconds.
-The goal is to archive historical movement data to identify traffic bottlenecks and analyze schedule adherence for specific bus lines (e.g., 168, 199).
+This project implements an automated **ETL (Extract, Transform, Load)** system that ingests GPS data from **all public transport vehicles** (buses & trams) in Gdańsk every 30 seconds.

+The goal is to archive historical movement data to identify city-wide traffic bottlenecks and analyze schedule adherence.
+The system distinguishes between vehicle types and allows for granular analysis of specific lines versus the entire transport network.

-Unlike simple scripts, this solution is built with **scalability and reliability** in mind, utilizing containerization and professional database management.
+This solution is built with **scalability and reliability** in mind, utilizing containerization and professional database management.

 ## 🛠 Tech Stack
 * **Core:** Python 3.10
 * **Database:** PostgreSQL (Dockerized)
 * **Infrastructure:** Docker & Docker Compose
 * **Data Analysis:** Pandas, SQL
-* **Visualization:** Plotly (Interactive Charts), Folium (Geospatial Heatmaps)
+* **Visualization:** Folium (Interactive Layered Maps), Plotly (Charts)
 * **Libraries:** `psycopg2-binary`, `requests`

 ## ⚙️ System Architecture

 The pipeline consists of four main stages:

-1.  **Extract:** A Python daemon connects to the *Open Gdańsk API* to fetch real-time vehicle positions.
+1.  **Extract:** A Python daemon connects to the *Open Gdańsk API* to fetch real-time positions of ~500 vehicles.
-2.  **Transform:** Raw JSON data is filtered (specific lines), validated, and parsed.
+2.  **Transform:** Raw JSON data is validated and parsed.
 Timestamps are normalized.
-3.  **Load:** Data is securely inserted into a **PostgreSQL** database running in a Docker container.
-The system uses parameterized queries to prevent SQL injection.
+3.  **Load:** Data is securely inserted into a **PostgreSQL** database running in a Docker container using optimized batch processing.
 4.  **Analyze:** On-demand scripts generate reports:
-    * `visualizer.py`: Time-series analysis of delays.
+    * `visualizer.py`: Time-series analysis of delays for specific vehicles.
-    * `map_generator.py`: Geospatial mapping of traffic congestion.
+    * `bottlenecks_map.py`: Interactive HTML map with advanced filtering (All Lines vs. Single Line).

 ---

 ## 📊 Analytics Showcase

-### 1. Geospatial Analysis
+### 1. Interactive Hybrid Map
-Identification of "red zones" where buses frequently experience delays > 5 minutes.
+A powerful visualization tool that offers full control.
+Users can toggle between:
+* 🔥 **Global View:** See all Buses or all Trams simultaneously to spot city-wide congestion.
+* 🔎 **Granular View:** Filter specific lines (e.g., only "Line 168") to analyze individual routes.
 ![Map Screenshot](DRAG_AND_DROP_MAP_IMAGE_HERE.png)

 ### 2. Delay Trends
-Interactive line charts showing how delays fluctuate for specific vehicles throughout the day.
+Interactive line charts showing how delays fluctuate for specific vehicles throughout the day, helping to identify peak traffic hours.
 ![Chart Screenshot](DRAG_AND_DROP_CHART_IMAGE_HERE.png)

 ### 3. Structured Data Storage
-All data is persisted in a relational database for advanced SQL querying.
+All data is persisted in a relational database, allowing for complex SQL queries across millions of historical records.
 ![Database Screenshot](DRAG_AND_DROP_DB_IMAGE_HERE.png)

 ---